htcondor/htcondor/docs/overview/support-downloads-bug-reports.rst

 Downloads
 ---------

-Recent releases of the HTCondor software are available on our downloads page: https://research.cs.wisc.edu/htcondor/downloads.
+A list of recent HTCondor software releases is available on our downloads page: https://research.cs.wisc.edu/htcondor/downloads.

-The Downloads page also includes information about installing HTCondor from a repository on Linux platforms, which is our recommended approach.
+Selecting a release channel will lead you to the :ref:`Getting Started <getting-htcondor>` section of the HTCondor Manual, which describes how to download and install HTCondor.

 Support
 -------